Hebs-Web-Design/hugo-modules/picture/README.md

 # picture

-Hugo module to implement a basic partial and shortcode for picture emelents.
+Hugo module to implement a basic partial and shortcode for picture emlements.

 ## Usage